Dedicated with love to

 The elaborate ritual of Clemente taking the batter’s box was mimicked in sandlots and wiffle ball games all over town: the handful of dirt, the neck and back gyrations, the deliberate sequence of precise adjustments.
 And then that off-balance reaching swing was so wrong according to hitting orthodoxy, but so effective and memorable.

 He played with a reckless abandon.
 His compact body had a certain indescribable quality to it, flailing, but with a self contained sort of grace and nobility.
 By the time I saw him play in person, in 1972, his legend was well established, and he had won over the tough blue collar town.
-The mill workers and neighborhood paesanos in the first base grandstand that night sat in awe of Clemente.
+The neighborhood paesanos in the first base grandstand that night sat in awe of Clemente.
 All evening we watched number 21 pad across the artificial turf under the lights.
 He seemed misplaced in the modernist concrete of Three Rivers Stadium, occupying his lonesome spot in the faded green reaches of right field.
 It would be his final season.

 Clemente was killed while on a humanitarian mission to earthquake-stricken Nicaragua.
 The old DC-9 plane he overloaded with food and supplies crashed into the sea right after take off from San Juan Puerto Rico.
 His tragic death crushed the city, and people all over the world.
 He left an indelible mark on a whole generation, and remains to this day a sacred icon in the Pittsburgh mythology.